lakshmiidileep/outfit-recommender/README.md

 # book-recommender
-A simple outfit recommendation system using Python.
+A simple book recommendation system using Python.